ZenBrayn/r-turing-patterns/README.md

 ![](https://github.com/ZenBrayn/r-turing-patterns/blob/master/ex1.png)

-By default, the image is display in gray scale, but you can supply your own color palette (sequential scales seem to work the best)
+By default, the image is display in gray scale, but you can supply your own color palette (sequential scales seem to work the best).
+Note: the example images below may look different from what you get from running the code on your own computer.

 ```
 save_image(tp_grid, "ex2.png", color_values = viridis::viridis(12))